z9er/CyberpunkTHING/modlist.md

 **[System-EX](https://www.nexusmods.com/cyberpunk2077/mods/3158)** by **[psiberx](https://www.nexusmods.com/cyberpunk2077/users/108159138)** - Allows the ability to equip two operating systems, techdeck/cyberdeck and sandevistan/berserk. **Has mod menu: "SYSTEM-EX"**

-**[Time Dilation Overhaul](https://www.nexusmods.com/cyberpunk2077/mods/4931)** by **[Teslacoiled](https://www.nexusmods.com/cyberpunk2077/users/3534466)** - Differentiates the existing sandevistan brands to be unique, adds additional sandevistan brands, allows enemies with sandevistan/kerenzikov to engage you while you’re in time dilation, adds time dilation to cars via a sandevistan attachment, changes scanner for quickhacking. **Has CET Hotkeys.
+**[Time Dilation Overhaul](https://www.nexusmods.com/cyberpunk2077/mods/4931)** by **[Teslacoiled](https://www.nexusmods.com/cyberpunk2077/users/3534466)** and the **Cyberpunk THING Team** - Differentiates the existing sandevistan brands to be unique, adds additional sandevistan brands, allows enemies with sandevistan/kerenzikov to engage you while you’re in time dilation, adds time dilation to cars via a sandevistan attachment, changes scanner for quickhacking. **Has CET Hotkeys.
 Has Mod Menu: "TDO"**

 **[Toxicity](https://www.nexusmods.com/cyberpunk2077/mods/4317)** by **[rmk1234](https://www.nexusmods.com/cyberpunk2077/users/84555803)** -  Using healing items adds toxicity until you overdose, which has to elapse before you can use more.
 Set to two charges of toxicity. **Has Mod Menu: "RMK MODS"**